mycousiinvinny/zecnode/FAQ.md

 Yes!
 Your node will run in the background.

-## What happens if my power goes out and my computer shuts off?
+## What happens if my computer shuts off?

-As long as your node was running when your power went out or your computer turned off, it will automatically start the node back up when computer turns back on.
-Keep in mind, if your node was stopped for any reason prior to a reboot, it will not auto start.
+As long as your node was running when your computer turned off, it will automatically start the node back up when your computer turns back on.
+Keep in mind, if your node was stopped for any reason prior to being turned off, it will not auto start.
 Node running when reboot = auto start on reboot.
 Node stopped when reboot = no auto start on reboot.